 A little bit of history...

-In this section, you will find information about the farm, the village, the Gobertange stone.
-Documentation and additional information available on site.
+In this section, you'll find information about the farm, the village, and the Gobertange stone.
+Documentation and additional information are available on site.

 The farm

-Also called the Ferme Fortemps (20th century) or Ferme Quinot (19th century) after the families who worked there as farmers, La Cense is a quadrilateral farm, located on the Place de Mélin and mainly built from ""Gobertange"" stone and bricks.
+Also called the Ferme Fortemps (20th century) or Ferme Quinot (19th century) after the families who farmed there, La Cense is a quadrangle farm, located on Place de Mélin and mainly built from ""Gobertange"" stone and red brick.

-The buildings are mainly from the 17th to the 19th century.
-They feature the various functions of the farms of yesteryear: entrance through a porch with dovecote, paved courtyard with central part formerly reserved for manure, the main building, the stables, the well, the barn, the bread oven as well as what remains of the stables and pigsties.
+The buildings date mainly from the 17th to the 19th century.
+They feature the various functions of farms of yesteryear: entrance through a porch with a dovecote, paved courtyard with a central part formerly reserved for manure, the main building, the stables, the well, the barn, the bread oven as well as what remains of the stables and pigsties.
 As the buildings no longer meet the expectations of current farms, the farm is no longer in operation.

-Florence and Serge acquired the farm in 1987 in a dilapidated state.
-After 2 years of hard work, they settled with their children in 1989 in a first part.
-Over the years, with perseverance, different parts were successively restored while respecting the old building.
+Florence and Serge acquired the farm in 1987, which was in a dilapidated state.
+After two years of hard work, they and their children moved into the first part of the property in 1989.
+Over the years, with perseverance, different parts were successively restored while respecting the original structure.

 A lover of white stone and combinations with red brick, Serge was among the founders of Qualité Village Mélin, an association whose objective is the protection of architectural and landscape heritage as well as the promotion of community life in the village.